bhanupratapjain/distributed-kv-store/README.md

 - There is always 2 servers alive in the network.
 One acts as a leader and other as a follower.
 If there are less than two active servers, our system would be offline.
-- We will redirect all the request to the leader.
-- We are assuming that the data block in the `set` request is sanitized and will not contain any special characters.
+- We are assuming that the data block in the `set` request is sanitized and will not contain any special characters especially '\r\n'.
-- Request with `utf-8` encoding.
+- Requests are `utf-8` encoded.
+- noreply in set API is ignored
+-

 ### Algorithm
 Our algorithm is inspired from [_The Raft Consensus